ivanporty/kubernetes-survey-app-demo/README.md

 # Kubernetes Survey App Demo

-This repository contains a demo we did to showcase continuous development on Kubernetes with [Skaffold](https://github.com/GoogleContainerTools/skaffold) and [Jib](https://github.com/GoogleContainerTools/jib).
-We gave the demo during the Skaffold for Java talk at Oracle Code One 2018.
+This repository contains a demo we did to showcase continuous development with Cloud Code.
+I gave the demo during the Cloud Code for Java talk at Devoxx Poland 2019.

 ## How to set up the demo